In this video, industry expert Ben Salisbury talks about the five biggest mistakes he has seen...

-Despite all of the bad press and unsettling changes characterizing early-2020s Meta, Facebook advertising (and Instagram, by extension) remains one of the most powerful tools wineries and distilleries can use to sell beyond the tasting room.
+Despite all of the bad press and unsettling changes characterizing early-2020s Meta, Facebook advertising (and Instagram, by extension) remains one of the most powerful tools wineries and distilleries can use to sell online and beyond the tasting room.

 Marketing departments are struggling to keep up, and the competition has never looked more like a limping gazelle to beverage professionals hungry enough to persevere.

 While iPhone-wielding, post-pandemic consumers demand certain adaptations, the following strategies have stood the test of time and continue to yield undeniable advantages in the digital race for market share and ramping up wine and spirits sales.

 Choose the Best Campaign Objective for the Job.

 Before you close this tab mid-yawn, think of all the times you’ve “lost your keys” only to find them in your very own pocket.